 Net Price: $25,241/yr

 17. Muskingum University

 Founded in the early 1980s, Muskingum University's PLUS Program for students with learning disabilities in college is one of the oldest on this ranking.
 That also means the university has nearly 40 years of experience in providing specialized support to undergraduates with atypical learning needs.
 All this expertise has shaped the PLUS program's philosophy over time, which today emphasizes the development of life-long learning skills, self-direction, and a sense of responsibility for managing individual needs.
 Note that graduation requirements are the same for learning disabled students as for all other undergrads.
 However, the PLUS Program encourages its members to take a lighter course load and apply for accommodations like extended test time and extensions on homework assignments.

 Net Price: $19,005/yr

 16. Manhattanville College

 Higher Education Learning Program (HELP)

-Unlike some of the other colleges for learning disabilities on this ranking, Manhattanville College doesn’t confine its services to a single program.
+Unlike some of the other colleges for learning disabilities on this ranking, Manhattanville College doesn't confine its services to a single program.
 Rather, it takes a multi-pronged approach that ensures students with diverse cognitive challenges get exactly the help they need.
 The most general of these initiatives is the Higher Education Learning Program (HELP), which is open to any MC student with a documented disability.
 HELP provides three hours of individualized tutoring each week, and sessions may cover skill development (e.g. organizational, reading/writing, or general study skills) or subject/content lessons.
-And just in 2015, Manhattanville launched a second, more specialized program known as Pathways and Connections (PAC) that specifically caters to the needs of undergrads with ASD.
+Manhattanville launched a second, more specialized program known as Pathways and Connections (PAC) that specifically caters to the needs of undergrads with ASD.